wplingle/amendment-system/SHARED_TASK_NOTES.md

 Get this system working so it can replace fis-amendments, then migrate data over.

-**NEXT DEVELOPER**: Start with the database seeding script (makes testing easier), then tackle the frontend implementation.
-The backend is solid and ready to use.
+**NEXT DEVELOPER**: The backend is solid, frontend basics are working (Dashboard + List page).
+Focus on completing the Amendment Detail and Create pages to enable full CRUD operations through the UI.
+The seeding script provides good test data.